 About project reviews

-Savannah is a perfect place to emphasize free software values, especially the non-obvious/non-technical ones.
+Savannah is a place to emphasize free software values, especially the non-obvious/non-technical ones.
 We want you to understand them and follow a few good practices for your project.

 The official requirements list is at https://savannah.gnu.org/register/requirements.php.
 This page explains the points in more details.